jscherff/cmdbc/README.md

 }
 ```
 * **`Server`** is the base URL for the server hosting the REST API.
-* **`Endpoint`** is a collection of URL paths that represent the base of the REST API endpoints on the server.
+* **`Endpoints`** is a collection of URL paths that represent the base of the REST API endpoints on the server.
 The API endpoints and their parameters are described more fully in the [API Endpoints](https://github.com/jscherff/cmdbd/blob/master/README.md#api-endpoints) section of the server documentation.
+You should not modify anything in this section unless asked to do so by a systems administrator or application designer.
     * **`v1/usbci/checkin`** is the base path of the API on which the client submits configuration information for a new device or update information for an existing device.
-    * **`/v1/usbci/checkout`** is the base path of the API on which the client obtains configuration information for a previously-registered, serialized device in order to perform a change audit.
+    * **`v1/usbci/checkout`** is the base path of the API on which the client obtains configuration information for a previously-registered, serialized device in order to perform a change audit.
-    * **`/v1/usbci/newsn`** is the base path of the API on which the client obtains a new unique serial number from the server for assignment to the attached device.
+    * **`v1/usbci/newsn`** is the base path of the API on which the client obtains a new unique serial number from the server for assignment to the attached device.
-    * **`/v1/usbci/audit`** is the base path of the API on which the client submit the results of a change audit on a serialized device.
+    * **`v1/usbci/audit`** is the base path of the API on which the client submit the results of a change audit on a serialized device.
 Results include the attribute name, previous value, and new value for each modified attribute.
-    * **`/v1/usbmeta/vendor`** is the base path of the API on which the client obtains the USB vendor name by providing the vendor ID
+    * **`v1/usbmeta/vendor`** is the base path of the API on which the client obtains the USB vendor name by providing the vendor ID.
-    * **`/v1/usbmeta/product`** is the base path of the API on which the client obtains the USB vendor and product names by providing the vendor and product IDs
+    * **`v1/usbmeta/product`** is the base path of the API on which the client obtains the USB vendor and product names by providing the vendor and product IDs.
-    * **`/v1/usbmeta/class`** is the base path of the API on which the client obtains the USB class description by providing the class ID
+    * **`v1/usbmeta/class`** is the base path of the API on which the client obtains the USB class description by providing the class ID.
-    * **`/v1/usbmeta/subclass`** is the base path of the API on which the client obtains the USB class and subclass descriptions by providing the class and subclass IDs
+    * **`v1/usbmeta/subclass`** is the base path of the API on which the client obtains the USB class and subclass descriptions by providing the class and subclass IDs.
-    * **`/v1/usbmeta/protocol`** is the base path of the API on which the client obtains the USB class, subclass, and protocol descriptions by providing the class, subclass, and protocol IDs
+    * **`v1/usbmeta/protocol`** is the base path of the API on which the client obtains the USB class, subclass, and protocol descriptions by providing the class, subclass, and protocol IDs.

 #### Path Settings
-The Paths section contains directories where various files will be written.
+The **Paths** section of the configuration file specifies directories where various files will be written.
+Relative paths are prepended with the installation directory.
 ```json
 "Paths": {
     "ReportDir": "report"
 }
 ```
 * **`ReportDir`** is where device reports are written.
+This can be overridden with the `folder` report _option flag_.

-#### Logging Settings
+#### Logger Settings
-Granular logging options for the system, change, and error log:
+The **Loggers** section of the configuration file contains logging options for the system, change, and error log.
 ```json
 "Loggers": {